Crickly/crickly-playcricket/README.md

 Django-Cricket-PlayCricket-Link is an extension to [Django-Cricket](https://github.com/RileyEv/django-cricket/).
 It links the storage app with the ECB Play Cricket System.

-📝 Note: Development is still in progress and not in a stable state.
+📝 _Note_: Development is still in progress and not in a stable state.
 I doubt it'll (know it wont) work yet! 🤪

 Detailed documentation is in the "docs" directory.
 (Not produced yet.
 So instead heres a unicorn... 🦄)